-Our history
+Our roots

 Woad is one of the oldest dyes.
 It was already used by the Celts, who painted their faces blue to frighten the Romans.